Teklemuz/wireframing/README.md

 ## Focuses on Functionality and User Experience

 By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+# Key Elements in a Wireframe

+## Layout Structure

+Defines the arrangement of elements on the page, such as headers, footers, sidebars, and content areas, ensuring a logical flow and balance.

+## Navigation

+Shows how users will move through the site or application, indicating menus, links, buttons, and other interactive components that guide the user journey.

+## Content Placement

+Indicates where text, images, and other content will be positioned on the page.
+This helps prioritize key information and ensures that content is organized effectively.

+## Functionality

+Outlines key functionalities and interactions, such as buttons, forms, dropdowns, and any other elements that contribute to user interaction and engagement.

+# Types of Wireframes

+## Low-Fidelity Wireframes

+Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+These wireframes are often quick to create and are useful for brainstorming ideas and exploring different layout options.

+## High-Fidelity Wireframes

+More detailed and refined versions, often closer to the final design, including more specific layout and design elements such as typography, images, and buttons.
+High-fidelity wireframes provide a clearer idea of how the final product will look and function.

+## The type of wireframe is High-fidelity